 Pettersen says that the Clique Ajijic group, “never painted together as a group, just had shows.”
 She added that one additional benefit of the drawing sessions she had at her house, where she able to persuade neighboring ladies to pose for her, was that they helped her learn Spanish.

 In April 1976, Synnove (Shaffer) had a solo exhibit of works done in Mexico – oils, pastels and drawings – in the Villa Montecarlo in Chapala.
 The show opened on 25 April.

-In this early stage of her artistic career, Pettersen was greatly encouraged by fellow Clique Ajijic member Sydney (“Sid”) Schwartzman, and by artist-photographer John Frost, who was not a member of the Clique Ajijic but took their publicity photos.
+In this early stage of her artistic career, Pettersen was greatly encouraged by fellow Clique Ajijic member Sidney (“Sid”) Schwartzman, and by artist-photographer John Frost, who was not a member of the Clique Ajijic but took their publicity photos.
 In an email, she wrote that, “John Frost was a big inspiration.
 So willing to share his knowledge.
 When I returned to L.A., I did several silkscreen (serigraph) pieces.
 He had refreshed my interest with his enthusiasm for a photo/sun process but I was not successful with that technique, so returned to the touche and glue method.”

 Synnove Pettersen is now based in Shelton, Washington state, where she continues to undertake portrait commissions.
 Her Facebook page, with numerous examples of her powerful, evocative portraits, is Synnove Fine Art.
 Prints and originals can be purchased direct from the artist’s website.

 Sincere thanks to Synnove Pettersen for her willingness to share memories, knowledge and mementos from her time in Mexico.

 Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
 Please use the comments feature at the bottom of individual posts, or email us.